14.2. The classification system

 2.1.2

-IP Australia maintains a database of goods and services that includes Nice items and determinations relating to goods and services not covered by the NICE classification.
+IP Australia uses a database of goods and services maintained by the World Intellectual Property Organisation (WIPO) that includes Nice items and determinations relating to goods and services not covered by the NICE classification, referred to as ‘the picklist’.
 This is used as a supplement to the WIPO publication and is an aid to Examiners and trade mark owners.
-RIO Search for Trade Marks (RIO Search) provides a goods/services search facility, where searches for keywords can be performed on the database containing IP Australia’s determinations and the NICE listed items.
+The Australian Trade Mark Search (ATMS) provides a goods/services search facility known as the Trade Marks Classification Search, where searches for semantic matches or keywords can be performed on the picklist.

 2.1.3

 A list of the NICE class headings can be found on IP Australia’s website.
 These headings provide a brief indication of the total range of goods or services falling in each of the classes (see paragraph 6.5).
+However, they are not an exhaustive list of all goods or services that may fall in each class.
 In some cases they will not be sufficiently detailed, when used on their own, to provide a firm guide to correct classification.

 2.1.4

-Users of the online trade mark application form are able to search for and choose their goods and services from a database of approved terms for goods and services and import their choices directly into their application.
+Users of the online trade mark application form are able to search for and choose their goods and services from the approved terms for goods and services in the picklist and import their choices directly into their application.
 This database uses the same terms found in the Trade Marks Classification Search.

 2.2 The International Classification - NICE